-Migrating from Workers Sites to Pages · Cloudflare Pages docs

 Migrating from Workers Sites to Pages

-In this tutorial, you'll learn how to migrate an existing Cloudflare Workers Sites application to Cloudflare Pages.
+In this tutorial, you will learn how to migrate an existing Cloudflare Workers Sites application to Cloudflare Pages.

 As a prerequisite, you should have a Cloudflare Workers Sites project, created with Wrangler.

 Cloudflare Pages provides built-in defaults for every aspect of serving your site.
-Currently, you can't port custom behavior in your Workers script—such as custom caching logic—over to your Cloudflare Pages, so if you need that behavior, you should keep using your Cloudflare Workers application.
+Currently, you cannot port custom behavior in your Workers script — such as custom caching logic — over to your Cloudflare Pages.
+If you need that behavior, keep using your Cloudflare Workers application.

-If you're building a straightforward static site, and haven't ever considered adding custom behavior to our Workers Sites templates, moving to Pages is a great fit.
-You'll get added benefits like preview deployments and automatic branch deploys with no extra configuration needed.
+If you did not need to customize a Workers Sites template, migrating your static site to Cloudflare Pages will be easy to do.
+You will be able to access features like preview deployments and automatic branch deploys with no extra configuration needed.

 Removing unnecessary code